Champions League qualifying: how it stands, what's next

 Sheriff took a giant stride towards becoming the first Moldovan club to play in the Champions League group stage, Shakhtar Donetsk won away from home and Salzburg snatched a late victory as the opening three play-off first legs took place on Tuesday.

-Malmö and Ferencváros, who stunned Rangers and Slavia Praha respectively in the last round, line up alongside names more familiar with recent success in this competition, PSV Eindhoven and Benfica, on Wednesday.
+Tonight, Malmö and Ferencváros, who stunned Rangers and Slavia Praha respectively in the last round, line up alongside names more familiar with recent success in this competition, PSV Eindhoven and Benfica.

 The second legs of all six ties will be played next week ahead of Thursday's group stage draw.